 Our years of working with campuses of every size and setting across the U.S. illuminated a few common challenges that nearly all of them faced in their pursuit of zero waste.
 It led us to form several important conclusions that significantly influenced the development of PLAN’s Atlas program.
 In particular, we saw countless colleges and universities focusing their energy and resources on educating their student body on the importance of recycling and how to correctly sort their trash, but with no real improvements in diverting trash away from the landfill or decreased contamination rates.
 Why was this the case?

 Our big takeaway was that education was ineffective in changing students’ habits because existing systems did not facilitate behavior change.
 If the administration wanted to see their students and other campus users better manage and reduce their waste, infrastructure was the first thing that needed to change.
+Max Liboiron also reported similar takeaways from their research on bottled water consumption versus tap water consumption on NYU’s campus.

 Infrastructure for zero waste includes the policies, programs, processes, and organizational and communication structures that support waste reduction.
 Behavioral psychology informs the way that most effective infrastructure is designed – we take the most important points from Erez Yoeli’s talk on “How to Motivate People to Do Good…”